hardisj/erinsaudiocorner/content/english/loudspeakers/KEF_LS60.md

 ### Multitone Distortion

 The following tests are conducted at (4) approximate equivalent output volumes: 70/79/87/96dB @ 1 meter.
 The (4) voltages listed in the legend result in these SPL values.
+This test signal is dense, similar to pink noise and excites the entire spectrums listed below at the same time.
+The test signal lasts 30 seconds.
+This is different than the sine wave test signal used to measure frequency response.
+The purpose of *this* distortion and compression test is to illustrate how much (if at all) the output changes as a speaker's components temperature increases (i.e., voice coils, crossover components) over time.

+Given the test signal is similar to pink noise and exciting the entire spectrum at the same time I also include compression results, which is captured at the same time distortion is captured.
+Sometimes these results differ from the compression results you see above (namely with powered designs incorporating DSP-based limiting).

+Note: The KLIPPEL software shows compression in the positive scale.

 The test was conducted in (3) manners:
 1) Full bandwidth (20Hz to 20kHz)
 2) 80Hz to 20kHz

 The reason for the two measurements is to simulate running the speaker full range vs using a high-pass filter at 80Hz.
 However, note: the 2nd test low frequency limit at 80Hz is a “brick wall” and doesn't quite emulate a standard filter of 12 or 24dB/octave.
-But… it’s close enough.
+But… it’s close enough to illustrate the point.

-For information on how to read the below data, watch this video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/i1sa50hzEcM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br>
 <br>